Employee misclassification lawsuits & penalties

 employee misclassification lawsuits and penalties

 Employee misclassification is the act of improperly labeling the status of a worker for tax purposes.
-It is a common but serious problem for business owners.
+It is a common but significant issue for business owners.

 This is especially true for business owners looking to expand their teams across borders, as international hiring pertains to a larger discussion concerning local jurisdictions and labor laws.